-Are Skullcandy headphones better than Beats?
+Are Skullcandy Headphones Better than Beats?

 When compared to Beats, Skullcandy comes out on top.
 They both give the same decent sound, but Beats are more expensive without sounding better than Skullcandy.
 Beats don’t give you better quality, so it makes sense to buy Skullcandy instead.

 And honestly, why pay more for a name?
 Skullcandy is a great choice for most people who just want to jam out, and the price point is far more reasonable.

 Oh, let me count the ways!
 I think Skullcandy has some top-notch features to its range of headphones.

-1- Lots of color and design
+1- Lots of Color and Design

 Also, a side bonus is that you can’t just set them down on your desk or bed or wherever and miss them.
 The bright colors stand out and make them easy to find.

-2- Great variety
+2- Great Variety

 Skullcandy has a great lineup of different models.
 While not all of them may be your cup of tea, they have something for pretty much everyone except for audiophiles, but you’ll still find the quality is really good, and the price is a gift!

-3- Plastic build
+3- Plastic Build

 I’ll say Skullcandy is pretty durable though other brands can outlast it.
 Of course, those are the ones made for music enthusiasts, and for this price point, it gives you great sound affordably.

-4- Average sound
+4- Average Sound